I resisted making duck a l’orange for many years. I blame third-rate restaurants I ate at in the late 1970s and early 1980s.

 - 2 tablespoons room temperature butter

-Use a needle or sharp knife point to pierce the skin of the fat ducks all over, taking care to not pierce the meat itself; go in at an angle.
+- Use a needle or sharp knife point to pierce the skin of the fat ducks all over, taking care to not pierce the meat itself; go in at an angle.
 This helps the fat render out of the bird.
-Salt the ducks well and preheat the oven to 325 degrees Fahrenheit.
+Salt the ducks well and preheat the oven to 325°F.

-Take the pan out and increase the heat to 425 degrees.
-When it hits this temperature, put the birds back in the oven and roast until the skin is crispy, about 15 to 20 minutes.
+- Take the pan out and increase the heat to 425°F. When it hits this temperature, put the birds back in the oven and roast until the skin is crispy, about 15 to 20 minutes.

-Finish the sauce.
+- Finish the sauce.
 Bring it to a simmer, then add about 1/2 cup of orange juice and the large bits of peel.
 Simmer 5 minutes.
 Whisk together a little of the sauce with the starch, and, when it's mixed well, stir it into the saucepot to thicken.
 Add the Grand Marnier and enough salt and orange bitters to taste.
+Swirl in the butter one tablespoon at a time.

-To serve, carve the duck and arrange on plates.
+- To serve, carve the duck and arrange on plates.
 Give everyone some orange supremes and pour over the sauce.
-Serve with good bread, mashed potatoes or celery root, or polenta.
+Garnish with the grated zest, and serve with good bread, mashed potatoes or celery root, or polenta.